Jahid-Iqbal/Short-Summary-of-You-Don-t-Know-JavaScript-by-Kyle-Simpson/Topic-9_IIFE (Immediately Invoked Function Expression).md

     console.log("Hello dear.
 I am IIFE.");
 })();
 ```
 Here, the function is declared and executed consecutively.
 Not required to call from somewhere else.
-The JS engine execute the function just right after the parenthesis `()`.
+The JS engine executes the function just right after the parenthesis `()`.

 Another example:
 ```js